Abdul2/documentingservicesandAPIs/README.md

  - Links to additional resources (other examples, blogs, etc.)
  - Comments section where users can share/discuss code
  - Other support resources (forums, contact forms, etc.)

+### Tooling

+There are number of tools to document service and API descriptions.
+Before making a decision, you need the consider your minimum must have features.
+Below is a short list to get you started.

+Basic tooling requirements are:

+- Re-use of currently avaible tools
+- User friendly and easy to learn
+- Easy to deploy and maintain
+- Good presenation